 It stores the last 25 readings in its memory for you to scroll through.
-Pretty convenient if you want, say, your kid to throw 5 pitches uninterrupted, where you can read the readings afterward.
+Pretty convenient if you want, say, your kid to throw five pitches uninterrupted, where you can read the readings afterward.

 At 60% of the cost of the cheapest Stalker gun, the $300 price point makes the Pocket Radar more accessible to the casual coach.
-You don’t have to be a college coach or scout anymore in order to have a radar gun.
+You don’t have to be a college coach or scout anymore to have a radar gun.
 I’m not saying all casual coaches can afford $300, but it’s sure more palatable to spend $300 than $500 on a gun.

 Pocket Radar Cons

 Honestly, I can’t think of a single one.
 I wish it were cheaper even than $300, but that’s kind of like saying “I wish Nike shoes were only ten bucks!”

 Pocket Radar Most Common Uses:

 - know what your kid’s pitching velocity is right now, even when there’s snow on the ground